 Keep your records for at least six years after your last Notice of Assessment, which is as far back as the CRA will ask to see them in the event of an audit.
 You can keep the physical receipts or digital copies.

 There are several tax deductions available to you, which will help you bring down your tax bill.
-Top deductions for self-employed individuals and business owners include:
+Top deductions for business owners include: